The lesson covers three foundational concepts plus the supporting vocabulary needed before we start naming chart patterns in Lesson 16.

 This chart illustrates one of the most important concepts in technical analysis: a price level doesn't disappear when it breaks — it switches sides.
 The gray dashed line marks a single price level that plays two distinct roles across the chart.

+Support phase (left half).
+Three blue dots mark touches where price fell to the level and bounced.
+Buyers consistently emerged at this price, defending it through three separate tests.
+This is classical support behavior, identical to what we covered earlier in the lesson.
+The breakdown.
+Eventually, sellers overwhelm buyers and price breaks decisively below the level.
+This is the moment where support has failed — buyers who were defending the level have either given up, sold out, or run out of capital.
+The level no longer acts as a floor.
 Resistance phase (right half).
 Price continues lower, then rallies back toward the level from below.
 The red dots mark two failed retests — price approaches the level, fails to break through it, and reverses downward.
 The same level that previously acted as support is now acting as resistance.
 The line hasn't moved; only price's relationship to it has flipped.

 When price was at support, holders bought there because they thought it was a good price.
 When the level broke and price fell, those buyers became underwater — they own at the support level, but the market is now below it.
-Many of these holders make a quiet promise: 'if it ever gets back to where I bought, I'm getting out.'
+Many of these holders make a quiet promise: "if it ever gets back to where I bought, I'm getting out."
 When price rallies back to the level, that wave of breakeven selling appears, and the level rejects price from below.
 The same psychology that previously made the level support now makes it resistance.
+The mirror also applies: broken resistance becomes support.
+Buyers who missed a breakout often promise themselves they'll buy on the retest.
+When price returns to the broken resistance level, that wave of patient buying emerges, and the level holds as support.

 Role reversal is one of the most reliable concepts in technical analysis because it's grounded in observable trader psychology, not just chart geometry.
 Students should specifically watch for retests of recently broken levels — these are among the highest-probability setups in the entire technical analysis toolkit.
 A broken support that gets retested from below, with a bearish reversal candle pattern forming at the retest, is the kind of setup that combines chart pattern context with candle pattern timing — exactly the synthesis we'll formalize in Lesson 24.

-Unlike named chart patterns, support and resistance levels don't have a single 'success rate' in the way patterns do.
+Unlike named chart patterns, support and resistance levels don't have a single "success rate" in the way patterns do.
 They're concepts that other patterns are built from, and their reliability is measured indirectly through the patterns that incorporate them.
 That said, several principles have research support:

 Edwards and Magee's Technical Analysis of Stock Trends — the foundational text where most of these concepts were codified.
 Multiple editions; the original work is from 1948.
 Bulkowski's Encyclopedia of Chart Patterns and his pattern site (thepatternsite.com) — extensive research on chart patterns that build on support and resistance.
-Academic literature via Google Scholar — search for 'support resistance technical analysis' or 'psychological price levels.'
+Academic literature via Google Scholar — search for "support resistance technical analysis" or "psychological price levels."
 Researchers including Osler, Lo, and Hasanhodzic have published peer-reviewed work on these concepts.
-Market microstructure research on round-number clustering — search terms include 'price clustering' and 'round-number effect.'
+Market microstructure research on round-number clustering — search terms include "price clustering" and "round-number effect."

 A few patterns of error worth covering explicitly in the lesson, because they're predictable and addressable: